CocoHess/DanceCorrectionsAI/README.md

 5. Review the detailed feedback and suggestions for improvement
 6. Record a new dance move to continue practicing

+## Deployment on Render.com

+### Method 1: Using the Dashboard

+1. Create an account on [Render.com](https://render.com)
+2. Click "New +" and select "Web Service"
+3. Connect your GitHub repository or use the public repository URL
+4. Configure your web service:
+   - Name: `dancecorrect-ai` (or your preferred name)
+   - Environment: `Python`
+   - Build Command: `pip install -r requirements.txt`
+   - Start Command: `gunicorn app:app`
+5. Under "Advanced" add your environment variable:
+   - `OPENAI_API_KEY`: your OpenAI API key
+6. Click "Create Web Service"

+### Method 2: Using render.yaml (Infrastructure as Code)

+1. The repository includes a `render.yaml` file for easy deployment
+2. Create an account on [Render.com](https://render.com)
+3. Click "New +" and select "Blueprint"
+4. Connect your GitHub repository
+5. Render will automatically detect the `render.yaml` file
+6. Set your environment variables when prompted
+7. Click "Apply"

 ## Privacy Information

 - All video processing is done on your device